tithi021/basic-graphpql-nodejs/README.md

 # Installation

-Clone the project cd into the project directory.
+Clone the project and cd into the project root directory.

 ## install dependencies
-    -- npm install
+    npm install

 Run it using npm start